amittian/BANK-BIG-DATA-ANALYSIS-USING-HADOOP/README.md

 >> TOOLS & TECHNOLOGIES USED TO ACCOMPLISH THE TASKS

-(a) MYSQL -- must have access of DBs where Data are residing ,should familiar with Ad-Hoc analysis .
+(a) MYSQL -- must have access of DBs where Data are residing ,should familiar with Ad-Hoc analysis

 (b) SQOOP -- Data import(incremental) should happen every 10 minutes

-(c) CRONTAB -- in order  to automate SQOOP JOB for incremental import
+(c) UNIX / CRONTAB -- in order  to automate SQOOP JOB for incremental import

 (d) HIVE -- Creating EXTERNAL HIVE table and storing data in apropiate format ORC (recommanded ) for analysis

 (e) TABLEAU -- for Data Visualization ; should familiar with how to connect TABLEAU with HIVE table

-(f) R Programming -- Exploratory data Analysis
+(f) R Programming -- Exploratory Data Analysis

     NOTE : The use of ORC files improves performance when HIVE is reading , writing and processing the data from large table